bbeesley/gha-auto-dependabot-rebase/README.md

 Github Action to automatically request dependabot rebases
 ## Details

 This is a single workflow step to request a rebase from dependabot.
 Add the workflow to run when commits are pushed to your main branch, and it will request dependabot to rebase any PRs it currently has open.
-No options are required.
+No options are required, but if you would rather dependabot recreate the PR rather than rebase it, you may pass in the `task` input with the value set to `recreate`.

 ## Required Environment Variables